DeanPDX/preact-router/README.md

 ### Lazy Loading

-Lazy loading (code splitting) with `preact-router` can be implemented easily using the [AsyncRoute](https://www.npmjs.com/package/preact-async-route) module:
+Lazy loading (code splitting) with `preact-cancellable-router` can be implemented easily using the [AsyncRoute](https://www.npmjs.com/package/preact-async-route) module:

 ```js
 import AsyncRoute from 'preact-async-route';